 A very easy solution is to bring along a few deflated balloons.
-Blow one up, drape your wet clothing over it in a corner of your cabin (or in the bathtub or shower) and, voila, you've got an individual drying rack.
+Blow one up, drape your wet clothing over it in a corner of your cabin (or in the bathtub or shower) and voila: You've got an individual drying rack.

-A business card, library card, heck even tearing off a piece of a cruise brochure roughly the size of your key card will work.
-Leave it there from day one and you can charge your camera battery or phone while you're elsewhere.
+A business card, library card, or even tearing off a piece of a cruise brochure roughly the size of your key card will make this cruise cabin tip work.
+Leave it there from day one and you can charge your point-and-shoot camera battery or phone while you're elsewhere.
 Just remember to switch the lights off when you don't need them.

 Carrying your wallet or a purse with you at all times when you're sailing is both impractical and unrealistic.
 Unfortunately, this means that holding on to your cruise room key card without worrying about losing it can be challenging.